jackfraser94/Chaos-Theory/README.md

 # Chaos-Theory
 Chaos theory function created for MATLAB (Octave GUI)

-**Originally created as a university project, I have since added some content**
+**Originally created as a university project, I have since added/removed some content**

 ## Overview